On this page

 The Federal Identity Program covers some 160 Government of Canada institutions and over 20,000 facilities in all regions of Canada and abroad.
 It applies to a broad field of applications including stationery, forms, vehicular markings, signage, advertising, published material, electronic communications, audio-visual productions and expositions, personnel identification, awards and plaques, packaging and labelling, and identification of equipment.

-The PSPC Corporate Identity Graphics Standard Manual (PDF Version 4.7 MB) (Help with Alternate Formats) was published to help PSPC employees, contractors and consultants convey a consistent, professional image of the department through the correct use of graphic elements.
+The Federal Identity Program Manual was published to help PSPC employees, contractors and consultants convey a consistent, professional image of the department through the correct use of graphic elements.
 Our corporate identity is a powerful communications tool in support of the Federal Identity Program.
 There are two basic corporate identity approaches: one for internal PSPC audiences (corporate symbol) and one for external audiences (corporate image) comprising the general public and other government departments and agencies.

 The Corporate Look and Standard Guides are designed to compliment the Manual by providing easy to find templates, elements, and graphics.